 Alison S. Brooks

-- Professor of Anthropology and International Affairs; Director, Center for the Advanced Study of Hominid Paleobiology
+Professor of Anthropology and International Affairs; Director of University and External Relations for the GWU Center for the Advanced Study of Hominid Paleobiology

 Alison Brooks joined The George Washington University in 1972, and has been Professor of Anthropology since 1988.
 She received her Ph.D. in Anthropology from Harvard University in 1979.
 She also serves as Research Associate in Anthropology at the Smithsonian Institution, and is a Fellow of the American Academy of Arts and Sciences.